Book now

 What is Scan-to-BIM?

 Scan-to-BIM is the process of converting point clouds from 3D laser scanning into building information models.
 It's used for renovation, as-built documentation, and coordination when existing conditions need to be captured accurately.
+See our guide on what is Scan-to-BIM for the full workflow and deliverables.

 Does Black Forge offer 3D scanning nationwide?